frostney/flockn/README.md

 * Events everywhere (Having an `EventEmitter`-like interface)
 * Pluggable
 * Over-simplification of things.
 Examples:
   * A flockn game instance binds scenes on itself.
-In other game engines, a scene director usually handles it and is mounted to the game/application instance
+In other game engines, a scene director usually handles these things and is mounted to the game/application instance
   * A texture can either be an image, a text, a color or a combination of these.
-In other game engines, a texture only holds the data of a texture whereas other objects need a texture to display anything on the screen
+In other game engines, a texture only holds the data of a texture whereas other objects need a texture to display the texture data on the screen
 * Functions are the best way to describe an object
 * Split entity-component model into
     * Game objects (base object)